gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 Kudos to Benjamin Berg

 ::: notes
-TODO: Should we add a before and after?

 We've implemented asyncio support in Gaphor, our other project, as soon as it was available.
 And we're sooo happy.
 It makes the code so much simpler.
 Just not having to